soccerGB/MSIExperiment/readme.md

 For test images, you can use above prebuilt images or build from the source [test cotnainer images build instructions](https://github.com/soccerGB/MSIExperiment/blob/master/docs/HowToBuildTestContainer.md)

 ## How to run this test

+Inside an VM that has access to Azure's Instance Metadata Service:

 - Pull images
       docker pull msitest/test:pythonwindow17097